Sandy Alderson: San Diego Padres

-Alderson served as chief executive officer for the San Diego Padres from 2005 to 2009, with the team winning back-to-back division titles in 2005 and 2006.
+Alderson was chief executive officer for the San Diego Padres from 2005 to 2009, with the team winning back-to-back division titles in 2005 and 2006.
 Concurrently, he lectured at the University of California, Berkeley Haas School of Business.

 New York Mets

 Alderson was hired by the New York Mets after the 2010 baseball season to replace Omar Minaya as the general manager.
 He was officially introduced on October 29, 2010, signing a four-year deal with a club option for 2015.
 Mets owner, Fred Wilpon, was dealing with his involvement in the Madoff investment scandal, and Alderson worked with a limited budget.
-As Alderson was Billy Beane's predecessor and mentor with the Oakland A's, and as the Mets also hired Beane's former associates Paul DePodesta and J.P.
-Ricciardi to the front office, the team was jokingly referred to as the "Moneyball Mets".
+As Alderson was Billy Beane's predecessor and mentor with the Oakland A's, and as the Mets also hired Beane's former associates Paul DePodesta and J. P. Ricciardi to the front office, the team was jokingly referred to as the "Moneyball Mets".

 The first big money signing that Alderson did with the Mets was a 7-year contract extension for David Wright in December 2012 which was worth $138 million (7 years for $122 million plus a club option for $16 million that the club picked up for the 2013 season).
 Wright's deal was contrary to the Mets budget-conscious policy of not offering large contracts to players aged in their 30s.
 Nonetheless, Alderson made an exception as he viewed Wright as a leader and role model, on and off the field.
 Although it had been six years since the Mets' last playoff appearance and four years since their last winning season, Alderson managed to persuade Wright to stay, as the Mets' farm system had many young, talented pitchers.

 From 2012 to 2014, Alderson reduced the Mets payroll to under $100 million, and exchanged veterans to acquire young talent such as Zack Wheeler, Noah Syndergaard, and Travis d'Arnaud.
 Alderson also developed players drafted by Minaya such as Matt Harvey, Jacob deGrom, and Steven Matz.
 The Mets won the National League Pennant in 2015, earning their first World Series appearance since 2000.

 Alderson took a leave of absence from the Mets in July 2018 due to a recurrence of cancer.
 He was informally succeeded on an interim basis by John Ricco, Omar Minaya, and J. P. Ricciardi.
 After the season he later decided not to return to the position.
 Since then, he has been cancer-free.